 They work better alone and in a quiet atmosphere.
-When this doesn’t happen, they get stressed and are unable to be effective and productive.
+When they can’t have this environment, they get stressed and are unable to be effective and productive.

-When there is noise around them or someone insists on them being attentive to several questions, they start to feel blocked.
+When there’s noise around them or someone insists on them being attentive to many issues, they start to feel blocked.

-When this happens, highly sensitive people become irritable and are difficult to put up with.
+At this point, highly sensitive people become irritable and are difficult to put up with.

 2. They avoid chaotic environments

 In our society, chaos is always well-received, it seems that we look for sound, loud music, and strong stimulants that keep out silence.

 However, highly sensitive people avoid all of this.